SirSaleh/BimeBazar-task/docs/classic_deployment_guide.md

 remember you can access the django app on port `8000` on local machine on [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Also if you load the fixture data there is an admin user with this credentionals: username: `test`, password: `123`.

+**Note**: This is a bad practice for real project.
+I just created this for interview task tests.